Phase-controlled bound states in giant atom waveguide QED setup: BIC-BOC transition dynamics

-In this section, we will investigate the dynamics of the system for both of the atomic and photonic counterpart under the parameter of $\Omega=-\xi, N=6, \phi=\pi$, in which case the energy spectrum is given in Fig.~2(a).
-We set the initial state as $|\psi(0)\rangle=\sigma_+|G\rangle$, in which the giant atom is in its excited state while all of the resonators are in their ground states.
-In Fig.~3, we numerically illustrate the dynamical evolution of the system, which is governed by $|\psi(t)\rangle=\exp(-iHt)|\psi(0)\rangle$.
-In Fig.~3(a), we show the atomic excitation $P_e=|\langle \psi(t)|e\rangle|^2$, we can observe the slow variable envelope and the fast oscillation in each of the envelope.
-The dynamics of the photonic counterpart $\beta_j=\langle \psi(t)|a_j^\dagger |G\rangle$ is shown in Fig.~3(b).
-We can observe that the photon emitted by the giant atom is nearly completely trapped inside the covered regime.
-We further detailed plot the evolution of the photonic distribution in the resonator $j=0,1,3$ in Fig.~3(c).
-We observe that the photon can never be excited in the $3$th resonator, that is $|\beta_3|=0$ during the time evolution.
+In this section, we will investigate the dynamics of the system for both of the atomic and photonic counterpart under the parameter of $\Omega=-\xi, N=6, \phi=\pi$, in which case the energy spectrum is given in Fig.~\ref{cc}(a).

+We set the initial state of the system as $|\psi(0)\rangle=\sigma_+|G\rangle$, in which the giant atom is in its excited state while all of the resonators are in their ground states.
+In Fig.~\ref{pai}, we numerically illustrate the dynamical evolution of the system, which is governed by $|\psi(t)\rangle=\exp(-iHt)|\psi(0)\rangle$.
+In Fig.~\ref{pai}(a), we can observe that $P_e=|\langle \psi(t)|e\rangle|^2$ shows a slow variable envelope and the fast oscillation in each of the envelope.
+The dynamics of the photonic counterpart $\beta_j=\langle \psi(t)|a_j^\dagger |G\rangle$ is shown in Fig.~\ref{pai}(b).
+The photon emitted by the giant atom is nearly completely trapped inside the covered regime.
+We further detailed plot the evolution of the photonic distribution in the resonator $j=0,1,3$ in Fig.~\ref{pai}(c).
+The photon can never be excited in the $3$th resonator, that is $|\beta_3|=0$ during the time evolution.
 For $j=1$, we find the similar quantum beats phenomenon with the atomic dynamics and the same result for $j=2$ is not shown in the figure.
-For $j=0$, we can observe a single high oscillation frequency.
+For $j=0$, a single high oscillation frequency is observed.